“Character is like a tree and reputation is like its shadow. The shadow is what we think of it; the tree is the real thing.” — Abraham Lincoln

 So, to help protect themselves there are 2 important steps that an individual can take before entering into an agreement with a real estate investor or home buying company:

 2nd Inquire!
-Ask questions in regards to the investor?s plans for the property you are selling.
+Ask questions in regards to the investor”s plans for the property you are selling.
 Are they going to be the end buyer or are they wholesaling the property to another investor?
 If they are the end buyer, what is their purchase plan?
 Cash, financing, or bank line of credit?
 Do they work with a professional title company to facilitate the closing and title work?
-Ask for references and if ?paying cash?, ask for proof of funds.
-Your NOT asking too much!
+Ask for references and if “paying cash”, ask for proof of funds.
+You’re NOT asking too much!

 Although certainly not an exhaustive list, here are a few red flags to look out for:

 - The investor doesn’t use a standard TREC contract.

 - Vague answers to questions regarding the investors exit plan.

 - Not wanting to go through a reputable title company.